hashicorp/vault/website/source/docs/secrets/ssh/signed-ssh-certificates.html.md

     $ ssh-keygen -Lf ~/.ssh/signed-cert.pub
     ```

 1. SSH into the host machine using the signed key.
+You must supply both the
+signed public key from Vault **and** the corresponding private key as
+authentication to the SSH call.

     ```text
-    $ ssh -i signed-cert.pub username@10.0.23.5
+    $ ssh -i signed-cert.pub -i ~/.ssh/id_rsa username@10.0.23.5
     ```

 ## Host Key Signing